antaresproject/docs/docs/services/breadcrumbs.md

 # Breadcrumbs

+## Introduction

 Breadcrumbs are the website's elements and their task is to facilitate the user's navigation at the website.
-Thanks to the additional navigation in the form of **breadcrumbs** the user can see in which service's section he is located and without any problem he may return to the superior website's section.
+Thanks to the additional navigation in the form of breadcrumbs the user can see in which service's section he is located and without any problem he may return to the superior website's section.

+## An example

 A class defining a new breadcrumb is the following:

 ```php